interstellar-hitchhiker/MASALA.github.io/README.md

 - **Export to Excel**: Download the finalized exam schedule as an Excel file.
 - **Live Time Updates**: Displays a live clock and highlights schedule cells based on the current time.

-## Potential Changes and Enhancements

-- **Color Scheme Update**: Improve the visual appeal by using complementary colors for cell highlighting.
-- **Sound Notifications**: Add beep noises to indicate start and end times, and when there are 30 minutes or 5 minutes remaining.
-- **Text-to-Speech Announcements**: Implement text-to-speech functionality to announce exam details and time warnings.
-This feature could be complex when multiple exams are running simultaneously, as it would need to read aloud the exam subject, paper, and levels for each exam.
-However, this feature is worth exploring.

 ## How to Use

 1. **Set Exam Date**: Select the date for the exams.